 Information on the results of each of the sectors that are disclosed is listed below.
 Performance is measured based on segment revenue, as included in the internal management reports that are reviewed by the top management.

-E finance for Digital and Financial Investments Company (S.A.E)
+E-finance for Digital and Financial Investments S.A.E Notes To The consolidated Financial Statements for the financial year ended December 31, 2024